courtney4150/training-manual/README.md

 * Why should you care?
 * Studying Sustainability at Pitt

 We decided to show the navigation panel to the left at all times so users can choose to look at the modules in order or jump around.
-Making all of the resources easily accessable helps achieve our goal of exposing students to the basics of sustainability.
-The last module includes resources for studying sustainability at the University of Pittsburgh, including the Mascaro Cetner, the sustainability certificate, and sustainability-focused courses.
+Making all of the resources easily accessible helps achieve our goal of exposing students to the basics of sustainability.
+The last module includes resources for studying sustainability at the University of Pittsburgh, including the Mascaro Center, the sustainability certificate, and sustainability-focused courses.

 ### Contributing: